oriono24/zhongjun.github.io/_pages/about.md

 ## RESEARCH EXPERIENCE

 **Data Center Brain Lab, Alibaba Cloud Computing Co.
 Ltd.**
   - Supply Chain Demand Forecast: My team focused on supply chain demand forecast method to better optimize the stocking strategy of millions of cloud computing servers.
-Our latest method gains no less than 5% in MAPE compared to any published method(Prophet/Amazon Forecast/etc.).
-Our work leaded to more than 100 million$ cost saving per year(since I joined).
+Our latest method(till I resign) gains no less than 5% in MAPE compared to any published method(Prophet/Amazon Forecast/etc.).
+Our work leaded to more than $100 million cost saving per year(since I joined).
-  - Establishment of Enterprises Knowledge Graph: By portraying our tens of millions of enterprise customers with data-driven methods on massive data(~TB), we optimized our all-scenario models significantly.
+  - Establishment of Enterprises Knowledge Graph: By portraying our tens of millions of enterprise customers with data-driven methods on massive data(~TB) as domain knowledge, we optimized our all-scenario models significantly with knowledge graph embedding.
 Our significance included but not limited to:
     - customer churning prediction
     - commodity recommendation system
     - customer billing service: billing prediction, purchasing method optimization, etc